Restored Republic: Triumph of Porfirio Díaz

-The country was now divided between supporters of Iglesias and supporters of Diaz.
-After months of uncertainty, troop movements, and negotiations, Iglesias conceded the presidency to Diaz by the end of 1876.
+The country was now divided between supporters of Iglesias and supporters of Díaz.
+After months of uncertainty, troop movements, and negotiations, Iglesias conceded the presidency to Díaz by the end of 1876.

-Diaz entered the capital and assumed the presidency on February 15, 1877.
-Diaz released a manifesto emphasizing the liberal progressive character of his movement and inviting men of all factions to cooperate within his government, in contrast to Lerdo, who had kept the same clique of Juaristas throughout his presidency.
-New elections were held for the presidency and Diaz was the victor, his term scheduled to expire on November 30, 1880.
+Díaz entered the capital and assumed the presidency on February 15, 1877.
+Díaz released a manifesto emphasizing the liberal progressive character of his movement and inviting men of all factions to cooperate within his government, in contrast to Lerdo, who had kept the same clique of Juaristas throughout his presidency.
+New elections were held for the presidency and Díaz was the victor, his term scheduled to expire on November 30, 1880.

-In spite of revolting against Lerdo, in part to oppose his reelection, Diaz himself, with one exception in 1880, would proceed to be reelected repeatedly until his reign became a de facto dictatorship which would not end until the Mexican Revolution in 1911.
+In spite of revolting against Lerdo, in part to oppose his reelection, Díaz himself, with one exception in 1880, would proceed to be reelected repeatedly until his reign became a de facto dictatorship which would not end until the Mexican Revolution in 1911.
 His reign was an autocratic one, yet it would also be one of unprecedented national peace and economic development.
 It would come to be known as the Porfiriato.

 Government

 The Constitution of 1857 continued to be in effect through the era of the Restored Republic.

 The political society known as the Zaragoza Club lobbied the government to establish two chambers in congress and to strengthen the powers of local government.

-An 1867 Referendum held by President Juarez contained questions of amending the constitution, notably on establishing a two chamber legislature, and on granting the president a veto the latter of which had been temporarily granted to him to deal with the French invasion.
+An 1867 Referendum held by President Juárez contained questions of amending the constitution, notably on establishing a two chamber legislature, and on granting the president a veto the latter of which had been temporarily granted to him to deal with the French invasion.
 The referendum resulted in a minor constitutional crisis as it was not clear to critics of the president in congress that it was within the president's powers to hold such a referendum.
 The crisis was resolved by agreeing not to count the results and the constitution was subsequently not amended.